 Challenges of Working from Home

-If you've never worked from home before, the proposition might sound too good to be true: no morning commute, no meetings, no need to worry about ironing your shirt.
+If working from home has never previously been an option for you, the proposition might sound too good to be true: no morning commute, no meetings, no need to worry about ironing your shirt.
 A welcome relief from the stress of the office environment.

 But home working comes with many unique challenges of its own.
 Depending on the type of work you do, you may find that: